YasirMaj/be-nc-games/README.md

 ## Introduction

-The purpose of this repo is to build an API for the purpose of accessing application data programmatically.
+The purpose of this repo is to build a RESTful API for the purpose of accessing application data programmatically.
 The intention here is to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

 The database will be made in PSQL, and you will interact with it using [node-postgres](https://node-postgres.com/).